Author has written 2 stories for Naruto, and Harry Potter.

 Just so you know, my stories will be primarily based off the Harry Potter and Naruto Universes, though I will certainly venture into others should the inspiration strike me.
-At the moment, I am currently dabbling into the Assassin's Creed, One Piece, Bleach, Shokugeki no Souma, Avengers, Lord of the Rings, and Warcraft Universes, but only in certain elements.
+At the moment, I am currently dabbling into One Piece, Bleach, Shokugeki no Souma, Avengers, Lord of the Rings, Pokemon and Warcraft Universes, but only in certain elements.
 If anyone needs to contact me, feel free to PM me.
 I usually check my inbox at least once or twice a week.

 Disclaimer: Any story posted on this website or any other that is based off another author's creation is, obviously, FanFiction and, as such, is not being used for any purposes like profit, marketing, etc., except for my own entertainment and creative imagination.
+That being said, if any of the original authors happens across my work and wish to use it for their own for something, send me a message!
+I have loads of ideas I would love to share.

 How to Write a Quality Story